Date of Award:

 The findings of this study do not show significant differences in vegetable consumption when the intervention school is compared to the comparison school, but do show a small trend toward increased acceptance of target vegetables.
 Future studies should evaluate a larger sample size with increased frequency of taste testing opportunities.

 Bevan, Stacy Lyn, "A Sensory-Based Multi-Component School-Based Nutrition Intervention Among Fifth-Grade Students" (2011).
 All Graduate Theses and Dissertations.
-Paper 1036.
+1036.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .